woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 <br>

-After that, you can download the results (CSV for Kaggle submission) from the Web UI ...
+The analysis takes about half an hour.
+After that, you can download the results (CSV for Kaggle submission) either from the Web UI ...

 <br>